ProductHunter.in logoProductHunter.in

 Pros

-• +38 lbs max tension — highest in mid-range for maximum smash power
+• +38 lbs max tension — highest in this roundup for maximum smash power

-• +100% Japanese graphite — premium material at mid-range price
+• +100% Japanese graphite — premium material at a budget price

 • +Head-heavy balance combined with high tension is devastating for smashes